 - All tickets must be sold at the same price and you can’t offer any discounts.

-- At least 20% of the proceeds must go directly to the charity you are fundraising for (eg your unit).
+- At least 20% of the proceeds must go directly to the charity you are fundraising for, for example your unit.
 You can deduct any reasonable expenses from organising the lottery or buying prizes from the money you make on the lottery.

-- Some selling restrictions apply eg no street sales.
-Speak to your Local Authority to find out what other restrictions are in place in your area.
+- Some selling restrictions apply, for example no street sales.
+Speak to your local authority to find out what other restrictions are in place in your area.

 - All tickets must be paid for before the draw.